KarimAziev/chrome-emacs/README.md

 </div>

-This is a [Chrome Extension](https://chromewebstore.google.com/detail/chrome-emacs/dabdpcafiblbndpoadckibiaojbdnpjg) focused on bi-directional editing in online text editors and text areas from within Emacs.
+This [Chrome Extension](https://chromewebstore.google.com/detail/chrome-emacs/dabdpcafiblbndpoadckibiaojbdnpjg) and [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/chrome-emacs) are focused on bi-directional editing in online text editors and text areas from within Emacs.

 After the original Atomic Chrome extension was removed from the Chrome Web Store due to policy violations, I undertook the task of creating an entirely refreshed and compliant version.
 Now named "Chrome Emacs," it represents more than just a fork; it is a comprehensive rewrite that adheres to the newest standards and Chrome Extension Manifest V3, ensuring both compliance and enhanced security.